jhuckaby/Cronicle/docs/Setup.md

 Please note that Cronicle currently only works on POSIX-compliant operating systems, which basically means Unix/Linux and macOS.
 You'll also need to have [Node.js](https://nodejs.org/en/download/) pre-installed on your server.
 Please note that we **strongly suggest that you install the LTS version of Node.js**.
 While Cronicle should work on the "current" release channel, LTS is more stable and more widely tested.
 See [Node.js Releases](https://nodejs.org/en/about/releases/) for details.

+Cronicle also requires NPM to be preinstalled.
+Now, this is typically bundled with and automatically installed with Node.js, but if you install Node.js by hand, you may have to install NPM yourself.

-Once you have Node.js installed, type this as root:
+Once you have Node.js and NPM installed, type this as root:

 ```
 curl -s https://raw.githubusercontent.com/jhuckaby/Cronicle/master/bin/install.js | node